Glimpses of Nuclear Ontario

 St. Mary’s Elementary School had to be evacuated in 1975 when radioactive radon gas was detected inside.
 Radon levels in the cafeteria were higher than the limits allowed in an underground uranium mine.
 This was because the radioactive gas was being continually generated by radium-bearing sandy wastes that had been used as fill in the school playground and around the school’s foundations.
 The local uranium refinery had made these radioactive materials freely available to Port Hope’s citizens in the late 1950s.

 In 1975, the contaminated material around St. Mary’s School was excavated and trucked to a local radioactive dump.
 Today, one of the most expensive municipal environmental cleanups in Canadian history is underway in Port Hope as radioactive wastes have been identified at hundreds of properties and in local ravines.
-Over one million cubic meters of material have been located so far.
+Over one million cubic metres of material have been located so far.
 The wastes will be collected, repackaged, transported, and stored in an engineered long-term facility just north of the town, in the village of Welcome.
 The project also calls for dredging the harbour to recover much of its radioactive sediment.
 This cleanup is a joint venture between the Canadian federal government and the town of Port Hope, at the estimated cost of $1.2 billion.

 This staging area for the sorting of Port Hope’s radioactive wastes began as the Monkey Mountain Waste Dump in 1945.
 The site was named “Monkey Mountain” because a circus train had derailed close by and monkeys escaped, populating a wooded hill in this location for several years.
 Later on, Monkey Mountain was used as a dump for residues from refining operations; these wastes included arsenic, uranium, and radium.
 The site was poorly maintained for decades and it plagued its neighbours with toxic and radioactive run-off, and high levels of gamma radiation at the fence line.

-The original Monkey Mountain site is now a grassy field located one hundred meters from this mound, and its wastes were gradually moved to other sites such as the Cameco Plant, Chalk River, the old Welcome Waste Dump, and the Port Granby Dump.
+The original Monkey Mountain site is now a grassy field located one hundred metres from this mound, and its wastes were gradually moved to other sites such as the Cameco Plant, Chalk River, the old Welcome Waste Dump, and the Port Granby Dump.

 A total of about two hundred thousand cubic metres of waste await storage in a new Port Hope long-term waste management facility located nearby, in elevated wetlands near Welcome.
 The long-term facility has been designed to manage the wastes for five hundred years.
 These are wastes that will remain radioactive for tens of thousands of years.